 Assignment

 You are to arrange for and collaborate in a dyadic (two person) interpersonal communication interaction where you participate in a given scenario provided by your teaching assistant beforehand.
 The time limit is 3-6 minutes.
-Names of students will be chosen randomly by your teaching assistant and you will be paired with a classmate.
+Names of students will be chosen randomly by your TA or instructor and you will be paired with a classmate.
 The scenario that you will “navigate” in front of the class will also be chosen randomly by your teaching assistant.
 Examples of scenarios might include: a breakup with a long time romantic partner, a telephone conversation with a prospective employer, a discussion with a family member regarding a grave illness, a random interaction with a stranger who you meet in the subway, etc. You may choose to utilize props during the interaction if you are so inclined.
 Because this assignment originates as an in-class exercise, you must be present on the day of this exercise in order to complete the assignment.

 Your interaction needs to reflect the application of at least one interpersonal theory from Chapter 8 of the textbook.
 Your interaction should also make clear the stage of relationship development that the characters portrayed by you and your partner would be in.